-In the early 20th century Swat was ruled sporadically by religious leaders who were known as Akhund or the pious and learned.
+In the early 20th century Swat was ruled sporadically by religious leaders who were known as Akhund, or the pious and learned.
 The Islamic State of Swat was first established in 1849 with the Jihadist Sayyid Akbar Shah as the ruler under Shariah.
-However there was conflict in the region with Dir and the area remained disturbed from 1863 to 1915.
+However there was conflict in the region with Dir, and the area remained disturbed from 1863 to 1915.
 Sayyid Abdul-Jabbar Khan was made ruler by a local jirga and had trouble exercising power.
-In 1917 another Jirga appointed Miangul Abdul Wadud as the new ruler.
+In 1917 another jirga appointed Miangul Abdul Wadud as the new ruler.
 The British recognized the state in 1926.
 After Independence in 1947, the ruler signed the Instrument of Accession with Pakistan.
-According to it Swat became a part of Pakistan.
-However, the first error of statecraft occurred at this moment when the normal administration of Pakistan was not imposed and the state remained under the rule.
+According to it, Swat became a part of Pakistan.
+However, the first error of statecraft occurred at this moment when the normal administration of Pakistan was not imposed and the state remained under irregular rule.

-During the survey it was found that the people were easily influenced by religious personalities.
-Some of the survey result clearly showed that the people were influenced by religion or religious personalities.
+The effects of this history remain visible in Swat.
+During the survey it was found that the people were easily influenced by religious personalities..
 83% of the respondents supported this attribute of Swatis as a fact (Annex-1, Fig 47).
 To a related question, 78% of the respondents said that religious sentiments can be easily exploited in Swat (Annex-1, Fig 48).
-Historically the Swat religious leaders were under the influence of Jihadist until Abdul Wadud took over the rule in 1917.
+Historically the Swat religious leaders were under the influence of Jihadist until Abdul Wadud established his rule in 1917.

 C. Wali’s rule in Swat

-The Ruler of Swat, called the Wali ruled the people as an autocrat with full power and with Pakistani consent after 1947 till 1969.
-He co-opted the big landlords with him by giving them a share of the fines that he imposed and the Khans collected.
-At the same time the Wali won over the religious elements that included the Mullah of mosques and the learned religious jurists by appointing them as Qazis of courts and also paying them salaries.
+The Ruler of Swat, called the Wali, ruled the people as an autocrat with full power.
+This had Pakistani consent between 1947 and 1969.
+He co-opted the big landlords by giving them a share of fines that he imposed and the Khans collected.
+The Wali also won over the religious elements, including the Mullahs of mosques and learned religious jurists, by appointing them as Qazis of courts and paying them salaries.

 However the Wali kept the Qazis under strict supervision and did not allow them to exercise any independent authority.
 Their decisions had to be ratified by state officials.
 In 1954, the Wali signed a Supplementary Instrument of Accession through which the supremacy of the Pakistani law was accepted by the Wali.
 He was required to appoint an advisory council composed of elected and nominated members and a Chief Minister.
-However no Chief Minister was appointed as was the case with other princely states.
-The ruler was allowed to rule autocratically.
+However no Chief Minister was appointed, as was the case in other princely states.
+The ruler ruled autocratically.
 Pakistani laws and courts were barred from exercising any jurisdiction.
 In brief Pakistan thus became a partner with the Wali and the landed aristocracy in perpetuating their hold in Swat until its confused integration into Pakistan in 1969.

-The people of Swat today are still nostalgic about the days of peace during the Wali’s time.
+The people of Swat today are nostalgic about the days of peace during the Wali’s time.
 However, the underlying injustices suffered by the less privileged were suppressed.
 34% of the respondents felt that the failure to assimilate Swat as a regular district gave space to the militants to emerge while 22% disagreed and 44% said that they did not know (Annex-1, Fig 21)